JoshuaKGoldberg/create-typescript-app/.github/DEVELOPMENT.md

 The `pnpm run test:migrate` script is run in CI to ensure that templating changes are in sync with the template's actual files.
 See `.github/workflows/test-migrate.yml`.

+> Tip: if the migration test is failing in CI and you don't see any errors, try [downloading the full logs](https://docs.github.com/en/actions/monitoring-and-troubleshooting-workflows/using-workflow-run-logs#downloading-logs).
+> There'll likely be a list of changed files under a message like _`Oh no!
+Running the migrate script modified some files:`_.
+> You can also try running the test script locally.